mdbootstrap/mdb-ui-kit/docs/getting-started/customization.md

 group: getting-started
 ---

 Material Design for Bootstrap 4 is designed to be customized via Sass variables.
-You may customize any Bootstrap or MDB variable.
+You may customize any Bootstrap or BMD variable.

 {% callout info %}
 The following assumes you have [setup your Build tools](../build-tools)